Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/TESTING.md

 Ensure defensive programming is installed to prevent against someone from deleting or editing our products on the off chance they know the correct URLs. | Defensive programming is installed to prevent against someone from deleting or editing our products on the off chance they know the correct URLs.
 [Defensive programming](wireframes/defensive_prog.png) | PASS
 Ensure when the site owner is uploading a new car image, they are provided with the correct message as to what the image will be. | When the site owner is uploading a new car image, they are provided with the correct message as to what the image will be.
 [Image select](wireframes/select_image.png) | PASS
 Ensure when the site owner is editing a product, when clicking on the remove checkbox and then update car button, the car image is removed. | When the site owner is editing a product, when clicking on the remove checkbox and then update car button, the car image is removed. | PASS
+Ensure when a user is signing up, any mistakes they make when filling out the form, is instantly displayed to them. | When a user is signing up, any mistakes they make when filling out the form, is instantly displayed to them.
+[Sign up errors1](wireframes/signup_errors1.png) - [Sign up errors2](wireframes/signup_errors2.png) | PASS

 ---